Echoes-88/autocomplete-api/README.md

 'Autocomplete' is an API running on Node JS.

-The API render a json file with a maximum of 4 words matching between a data dictionary and a get request with parameters.
+The API renders a json file with a 4-word maximum matching a data dictionary with a get request with parameters.

 **exemple**